-Ziolkowski had been orphaned when his parents died in a boating accident and adopted into a foster home where he was badly mistreated.
-He was more of a servant than a son to his adoptive parents, and at 16 he ran away.
-He worked three jobs to support himself and was taken in by a soft-hearted school teacher.
+Ziolkowski had been orphaned when his parents died in a boating accident.
+He then went to a foster home where he was badly mistreated.
+His adoptive parents treated him more as servant than a son.
+At 16 he ran away.
+He worked three jobs to support himself and a soft-hearted school teacher took him in.

 As Cabot interacted with the boy, he saw the blooming talent.
 Ziolkowski would recall Cabot heaping praise on him for his work, and holding him up as an example to younger boys as a role model.
 Cabot and Ziolkowski would meet regularly for dinner, alternating between the Union Club and a local cafeteria.

 The encouragement Cabot offered, Ziolkowski would later say, helped him heal his life.
 One of Ziolkowski’s first sculptures was of Cabot, as a tribute to the judge.